Miele Triflex HX1 Review

 • Pet litter: 100%

-Despite its quaker oats struggles, it did well with the other experiments, picking up above 99%.
+Despite its struggles with Quaker Oats, it did well with the other experiments, reaching above 99%.

-Passes were clean, which shows it has a good seal and airflow to pick up debris.
+Passes were clean, indicating a good seal and airflow to pick up debris.

 Sand on hard floor result

-Another surprise is how well it picked up sand, one of the most challenging stuff to clean on this surface.
+Another surprise is how well it picked up sand, one of the most challenging things to clean on this surface.

 It picked up an average of 100%, which is better than other stick vacuums with a soft roller attachment (Dyson V15 Detect, Shark Vertex Cordless, Tineco A11).